-Seed scores of less than 0 will be counted as 0, except when a team passes on a round, in which case their score will be -1 for the round.
+Seed scores of less than 0 will be counted as 0.
 A team's Seed Score is the average of their best two Seeding rounds.
-The tableside used by a team for a Seeding round (the side from which the robots will start) is determined when teams are called to be on deck for their turn in a Seeding round.
+The tableside used by a team for a Seeding round (the side from which the robots will start) is determined when teams arrive at the table and at the judges' discretion for their turn in a Seeding round.

-A student team member must bring any concerns about the seeding round scores to the attention of the Head Judge before the bracketing for the double elimination rounds.
+A coach or team member must bring any concerns about the posted seeding round scores to the attention of the Head Judge before the bracketing for the double elimination rounds.
 Bracketing occurs within ~5 minutes of the completion of the last seeding round.
-Only math errors on scoring will be accounted for.
+Only math errors or incorrect placement of scores will be accounted for.